onnx/onnx-mlir/docs/BuildONNX.md

 # Installing `third_party ONNX` for Backend Tests or Rebuilding ONNX Operations

 Backend tests are triggered by `make check-onnx-backend` in the build directory and require a few preliminary steps to run successfully.
-Similarily, rebuilding the ONNX operations in ONNX MLIR from their ONNX descriptions is triggered by `make OMONNXOpsIncTranslation`.
+Similarily, rebuilding the ONNX operations in ONNX-MLIR from their ONNX descriptions is triggered by `make OMONNXOpsIncTranslation`.

 You will need to install python 3.x if its not default in your environment, and possibly set the cmake `PYTHON_EXECUTABLE` varialbe in your top cmake file.